-The TPS5435x is a medium output current synchronous buck PWM converter with an integrated high side MOSFET and a gate driver for an optional low side external MOSFET.
-Features include a high performance voltage error amplifier that enables maximum performance under transient conditions.
-The TPS5435x has an under-voltage-lockout circuit to prevent start-up until the input voltage reaches a preset value; an internal slow-start circuit to limit in-rush currents; and a power good output to indicate valid output conditions.
+The TPS54350 is a medium output current synchronous buck PWM converter with an integrated high side MOSFET and a gate driver for an optional low side external MOSFET.
+Features include a high performance voltage error amplifier that enables maximum performance under transient conditions and flexibility in choosing the output filter inductors and capacitors.
+The TPS54350 has an under-voltage-lockout circuit to prevent start-up until the input voltage reaches 4.5 V: an internal slow-start circuit to limit in-rush currents; and a power good output to indicate valid output conditions.
 The synchronization feature is configurable as either an input or an output for easy 180° out of phase synchronization.

-The TPS5435x devices are available in a thermally enhanced 16-pin TSSOP (PWP) PowerPADTM package.
-TI provides evaluation modules and the SWIFTTM Designer software tool to aid in quickly achieving high-performance power supply designs to meet aggressive equipment development cycles.
+The TPS54350 device is available in a thermally enhanced 16-pin TSSOP (PWP) PowerPADTM package.
+TI provides evaluation modules and the SWIFTTM Designer software tool to aid in guickly achieving high-performance power supply designs to meet aggressive equipment development cycles.

-Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
+Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments ÆÀ semiconductor products and disclaimers thereto appears at the end of this data sheet.